 - A capacity of 160.
 This number is located next to Jason’s name, and refers to the number of hours he can work each month.
 Full-time staffers usually work 160 hours each month (40 hours each week for four weeks each month).

-- 103 total allocated hours of work.
+- 54 total allocated hours of work.
 This number is found in green on the top-right.
-Since this is below his capacity of 160, you may want to allocate more work to him.
+Since this number is below his capacity of 160, we may want to allocate more work to him.

 - Low monthly totals.
-Jason has a monthly total of 65 for the month of June, 33 for July, and 5 in August.
-This information is located on the bottom line next to "Totals."
-Given this information, we’ll want to give Jason more projects to increase his hours and keep him engaged.
+Jason has low monthly totals in February and March.
+This information is located in green on the bottom line next to "Totals."
+That said, we’ll want to give Jason more projects to increase his hours and keep him engaged.

-You’ll see who’s allocated to which task, and who’s being over or under utilized.
+You’ll see who’s allocated to which task, and who’s over or under-utilized.
 Plus, you’ll see the hour totals at the bottom of each task in green.
-BigTime totals the number of hours for all employees assigned to each task for every month.
+BigTime totals the number of hours for each employee assigned to a task.

-Click Next, near the bottom-right corner of your window to begin the saving process.
+Remember to click Save, located near the bottom-right corner of your window to save your changes.

 Tip: Use Hotkeys in Resource Allocation Editor